 An interpretation of a passage is valid if it is:

-Credible: understands the words, syntax & grammar according to their normal usage at the time the author wrote
+The interpretation understands the words, syntax & grammar according to their normal usage at the time the author wrote.

 Words change meaning over time and culture.
 Suppose I’m watching a Doris Day movie and she says “He’s gay!”
 Then I watch a Sandra Bullock movie and she says the exact same phrase.
 I would understand them differently because the word changed meaning.
 Doris means the other character is happy-go-lucky.
 Sandra means he’s not interested in her and we would not expect him to be her love interest in the movie.